 Traverse the district of Trastevere on one of our best food tours in Rome

-For travellers seeking to combine a historical walking tour with a chance to sample the centre’s typical Roman dishes, our Trastevere food tour is the experience for you!
-Your foodie guide, an expert in Italian food and wine, will lead you on a 3.5-hour tour through Trastevere, recounting the history of this ancient neighbourhood, ducking into hidden bars, delicatessens and speciality eateries, and navigating you through the complexities of Italian culinary culture as you munch your way through the finest food Rome has to offer.
+For travellers seeking to combine a historical walking tour with a chance to sample the center’s typical Roman dishes, our Trastevere food tour is the experience for you!
+Your foodie guide, an expert in Italian food and wine, will lead you on a 3.5-hour tour through Trastevere, recounting the history of this ancient neighborhood, ducking into hidden bars, delicatessens, and speciality eateries, and navigating you through the complexities of Italian culinary culture as you munch your way through the finest food Rome has to offer.

 → Check out our Trastevere food tour